 Links between pages should be added to guide the prospect along a desired path.
 There should be specific calls to action (see below).

 Design is great but if your prospects do not get what you offer and what makes you different within seconds then they are lost.
 If they have to spend more than a few seconds trying to figure out how to retrieve the information they need you have potentially lost them forever.
+The information on the website should match the intent that prompted the search.

 For a lead generating website valuable, engaging content is your most valuable website asset.
 It is important to build credibility and give prospects a reason to return.
 A website that is updated often will bring in more traffic.